 These treatments are equally effective.
 Mixing them or administering one after the other is no more effective than using either method alone.

-You also are likely to be given medication to:
+You are also likely to be given medication to:

 - Relieve pain, which can be severe